ChristerNilsson/Lab/2019/061-Foo-Elia/README.md

 # An alternative way of building a DOM tree

-* You don't have to state the parent
+* No need to state the parent
-* You don't have use variables
+* No need to use variables
+* No need to call createAndAppend
+* No need to call document.createElement
+* No need to call appendChild

 Compare Coffeescript and Javascript below.